 HOW TO FLY WITH A BABY

-I share the 15 top tips I’ve learnt from families that travel.
+Her are the 15 top tips I’ve learnt from families that travel.

 I share more advice over on my facebook page, please share your own tips and experiences with me over there or in the comments below.
 Or maybe where you should go on your first trip?
 Check out the top 18 destinations to ease you into travel as voted by travel bloggers.

 Follow these tips on how to fly with a baby for a stress-free flight with your baby: